By C.J. Hirschfield

 In the film, Kennedy muses about her legacy, saying that she doesn’t care that people like her; only “that things get remembered.”

 At the end of the day, Diana Kennedy: Nothing Fancy is about someone whose whole life has been driven by curiosity, enthusiasm and energy, and it serves to inspire.

 “Keep on doing what you want to do,” says Kennedy.
 “You’ll either make your mark—or not!”

-To celebrate the virtual cinema release, a virtual Q&A took place with director Elizabeth Carroll, chef Alice Waters (Chez Panisse), chef Gabriela Cámara (Contramara & Cala), The New York Times food writer David Tanis and cookbook author & moderator Lesley Tellez.
+A virtual Q&A took place with director Elizabeth Carroll, chef Alice Waters (Chez Panisse), chef Gabriela Cámara (Contramara & Cala), The New York Times food writer David Tanis and cookbook author & moderator Lesley Tellez.

 The entire conversation can be watched anytime by clicking here.

 C.J.
 Hirschfield recently retired after 17 years as Executive Director of Children’s Fairyland, where she was charged with the overall operation of the nation’s first storybook theme park.
 Prior to that, she served as an executive in the cable television industry where she produced two series, ran San Francisco’s public access channel and advocated on behalf of the industry.
 A former writer for Film Month, she also penned a weekly column for the Piedmont Post for 13 years and now writes features and reviews for EatDrinkFilms.
 C.J. holds a degree in Film and Broadcasting from Stanford University.

 Hirschfield currently serves on the programming team for the Appreciating Diversity Film series showing free documentaries in Oakland and Piedmont, as well as on the advisory board of Youth Beat, a youth media training program that provides low-income Oakland students with the tools and opportunities they need to thrive in today’s workforce.